SPP 201–01: Recruitment/Employment

 Before an offer is made, the employee’s current ASU unit must be notified.
 Be sure to include the salary you will offer the employee.
 A logical transition should be determined that reasonably accommodates any concerns voiced by the employee’s current ASU unit.

-Administrative and service professional employees may be hired at a salary based upon their qualifications and market data, if available.
+Non-faculty administrators may be hired at a salary based upon their qualifications and market data, if available.

 Employment Eligibility Verification